Rumble-XX/Rumble-Roses-XX/README.md

-# Rumble-Roses-XX
+# Rumble Roses XX
-Patches for Rumble Roses XX
+Patches use in Xenia Canary